ggurjar333/chatmydocs/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+Use your own credentials to make it work.

 `OPENAI_API_KEY=xxxxxxxxxxxxx`